skimzor/SZ-REG/README.md

 # SZ Regulator (SZ-REG) PCB
-The SZ Regulator or SZ-REG is a simple 5V regulator to power your Game Boy Color or Game Boy Pocket.
-This power regulator is only compatible with IPS kits; it is not compatible with OEM screens.
+The SZ Regulator or SZ-REG is a simple 5V regulator to power your Game Boy Pocket or Game Boy Color.
+This power regulator is only compatible with IPS kits and cannot be used with OEM MGB/CGB screens

 ![](images/pcb_front.jpeg)